New e-cigarette laws and other changes to tobacco laws in South Australia

-How do these new laws affect on-line sales across state and territory borders?
+How do these new laws affect on-line sales?

-From 1 October 2019 it will be an offence under the Tobacco and E-Cigarette Products Act 1997 for e-cigarette retailers to sell e-cigarettes by indirect orders such as via the internet.
-This includes sales by retailers based in other jurisdictions who are selling e-cigarettes into South Australia through on-line sales, as well as businesses based in South Australia selling to local or interstate customers.
+From 1 October 2019 it is an offence in South Australia under the Tobacco and E-Cigarette Products Act 1997 for e-cigarette retailers to sell e-cigarettes if the order is placed indirectly, such as via the internet.
 This aligns with the ban on the sale of tobacco products by indirect means that has been in place in South Australia for many years and will help reduce the availability of e-cigarette products to children.

-Further information about tobacco and e-cigarette laws for businesses can be found under the Tobacco laws web pages:
+Further information about South Australian tobacco and e-cigarette laws for businesses can be found under the Tobacco laws web pages:

 or contact SA Health's Health Protection Operations by: